nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 <a name="delete"></a>
 ### Deleting a contact: `rm`
 Removes the contact with a specified index from the ConTech Book.
-Before any deletion, ConTech Book will display the details of the specified contact to be deleted, and prompt user to confirm deletion.
+The `rm` command can also be used to delete **all** your contacts at one go, or to remove specific fields for each of your contacts.

-Usages:
+To improve user experience, before any deletion, ConTech Book will display the details of the contact you specified to be deleted, and prompt you to confirm deletion.

 Command formats: